A man leaning on a table with a glass and bottle of alcohol

 We probably have a drinking problem if we continue to drink even though we’re noticing problems with our physical health, such as numbness in our hands and feet, ulcers or an upset stomach, or erectile dysfunction or menstrual disruptions.
 It’s even more concerning if we have — or have had — a serious condition (such as cancer or a heart problem) and continue drinking.

-Keep in mind that a medical professional might diagnose alcohol misuse if they see two or more of the above symptoms based on an ongoing pattern of how we use alcohol.
+Keep in mind that a medical professional might diagnose alcohol misuse if they see two or more of the above alcoholism signs based on an ongoing pattern of how we use alcohol.
 Usually, this is based on behavior over the last 12 months or more, but it can be diagnosed based on continuous daily use of alcohol over a period of at least 3 months.

 Furthermore, it’s worth noting that other mental symptoms can also indicate we might have a problem with alcohol — although these are often more apparent to our loved ones than they are to us.
-For instance, it’s not uncommon for people misusing alcohol to exhibit mood swings or unpredictable behaviors of aggression, violence, depression, anxiety, agitation, or irritability.
+For instance, it’s not uncommon for people misusing alcohol to exhibit mood swings or unpredictable behaviors of aggression, violence, depression, anxiety, agitation or irritability.
 We might become particularly irritable whenever we’re not drinking.
 This is largely because excessive drinking damages neurons and interferes with our natural dopamine production, causing a wide range of psychological reactions.
 In extreme cases, we might experience memory loss, blackouts, or visual, tactile, or auditory hallucinations (otherwise known as alcohol-induced psychosis).

 The Bottom Line

-If we’ve ever asked ourselves, “Am I an alcoholic?” chances are we probably have a drinking problem.
+If we’ve ever asked ourselves, “Am I an alcoholic?”, chances are we probably have a drinking problem.
 Sometimes it can be painful to realize we have a problem, but this doesn’t mean that something is wrong with us.
 Many people struggle with alcohol use, and there’s a world of help available.
 If we suspect we have a problem, the best thing we can do is to contact our healthcare provider and be completely honest about our alcohol use.

 Reframe is also here to help.
 We’ve helped millions of people cut back on their alcohol consumption or quit drinking entirely.